usergreen/MX-Respin-iso/mate-extras/snapshot-20220705/README.txt

 Modified from a personal respin of
 MX-21.1_minimal_x64 Wildflower 18 May 2022
 https://sourceforge.net/projects/mx-linux/files/Community_Respins/MX-Minimal/

+** Default localization (L10n)
+Supported default options are: de_DE.UTF-8 - German locale for Germany en_US.UTF-8 - English locale for the USA es_ES.UTF-8 - Spanish locale for Spain fr_FR.UTF-8 - French locale for France hi_IN.UTF-8 - Hindi  locale for India hr_HR.UTF-8 - Croatian locale for Croatia hu_HU.UTF-8 - Hungarian locale for Hungary id_ID.UTF-8 - Indonesian locale for Indonesia
+it_IT.UTF-8 - Italian locale for Italy
+ja_JP.UTF-8 - Japanese locale for Japan
+nl_NL.UTF-8 - Dutch locale for the Netherlands pt_BR.UTF-8 - Portuguese locale for Brasil
+ru_RU.UTF-8 - Russian locale for Russia
+zh_CN.UTF-8 - Chinese locale for China

+Note:
+No default language (locale) is set; that is "C" for English.
+To change another locale after system booting, logout a present desktop session.
+Then, click on the upper right corner on the login screen, and choose a locale from a drop-down list.
+Simply logout and then login again can change a locale for a desktop session.

 ** Multilingualization (m17n) support
 In order to enable Chinese input, click IME toolbar which appears at the right corner on the bottom.
 Then select item "Chewing".
 Now you can start Chinese input by pressing Crtl + Space key.